petermeissner/wikipediatrend/README.md

 http://stats.grok.se/json/en/201409/Peter_Principle
 ```

-A single request results in data for a certain page, from one of Wikipedia's different language subdomains, and for all days of a given month.
-The `wikipediatrend` package draws on this Web API and provides a consistent and convenient way to use those data within R. Fruthermore the package not only takes care of the communication between the Web API on `stats.grok.se` and your local R session but also allows for minimizing traffic and workload on behalf of the `stats.grok.se`-server by having a build in storage and reuse system of already used data -- data is (if user decides so) saved locally in CSV format and reused for subsequent requests.
+A single request results in data for a specific entry, from one of Wikipedia's different language subdomains and for all days of a given month.
+The `wikipediatrend` package draws on this Web API and provides a consistent and convenient way to use those data within R. Furthermore the package not only takes care of the communication between the Web API at `stats.grok.se` and your local R session but also provides means to minimize traffic and workload for `stats.grok.se`-server  -- data is (if user decides so) stored locally in CSV format and reused for subsequent requests.

-## A First Tutorial
+## A first tutorial

 ```r